szlike/open-table-app/questions.md

 add debounce method to keystroke onChange method.
 Will add pagination and mouse-scroll to load more result in case responses are huge.
 These can improve performance.

+**If you didn't spend much time on the coding test then use this as an opportunity to explain what you would add.**

+I will write unit tests to validate and verify each component I create, then some integration test to test if they are correctly communicate with its parent/container component.
+Write more tests to cover edge cases, such as refreshing page, different procedures to use it, offline testing as well.

 **What was the most useful feature that was added to the latest version of your chosen language?
 Please include a snippet of code that shows how you've used it.** <br />

 I like how Template literals (${}) improve code cleaness and tideness.